-The mazamorra is a dish of Creole food and is one of the most traditional in Colombia, especially in the departments of the center of the country, such as Antioquia.
-I have always consumed mazamorra, either replacing drinks to accompany any meal or at any time of day.
+Mazamorra is a creole dish and is one of the most traditional in Colombia, especially in the central departments of the country, such as Antioquia.
+Being from Antioquia, I've always consumed mazamorra, either as a replacement for beverages to accompany any meal or at any time of the day.

-The form of preparation is very easy since it is only enough to cook the corn, serve it with milk, and accompany it with a piece of panela or sandwich.
+The preparation method is straightforward; you simply need to cook the corn, serve it with milk, and accompany it with a small piece of panela (sugarloaf) or bocadillo (guava paste).

 - 4 cups of milk

-- 4 guava paste or small portions of panela
+- 4 bocadillos or small portions of panela

 - Enough water to cook the corn

-- In a slow cooker, add the corn and place it over medium heat for half an hour or until it is soft.
+- In a slow cooker, add the corn and cook over medium heat for about half an hour or until tender.

-- With the help of a strainer, filter the cooking water (you can reserve the cooking water since you can drink it at any time to cool off, this water is called “claro”)
+- With the help of a strainer, filter the cooking water (you can keep the cooking water, as it's known as "claro" and can be drunk any time to refresh yourself).

-- If you wish, you can add the milk to the pot with the cooked corn and bring it to a boil for about 10 minutes to eat the hot mazamorra, or you can directly serve the corn portions on a plate and add the milk.
+- If you wish, you can add the milk to the pot with the cooked corn and bring it to a boil for about 10 minutes to enjoy hot mazamorra.
+Alternatively, you can directly serve the corn portions on a plate and add milk.

-- Accompany with sandwiches or small portions of panela.
+- Accompany with bocadillos or small portions of panela.